hindu-comm/weblogs/manasataramgini/2006/04/2006-04-02_an-year-later.md

 away.
 We thought we had her under check, when she suddenly returned and could not be quelled by by “nimbUka” or “mAsha”.
 She raged for five hours and the dhanAkarshaNa bhairava spell was repulsed.
-Then finally with the gaNanAthव्a a temporary control was effected.
+Then finally with the gaNanAtha a temporary control was effected.